-Note: Very soon you will have the opportunity to download a file: Learn to play drums without a drum set PDF
+Note: Learn to play drums without a drum set PDF COMING SOON!

 As I often mention, there is no substitute for a good teacher.
 If you have questions, or perhaps need clarification then I strongly encourage you to find a teacher and work through these ideas with them.
 You will develop much more quickly and will eradicate any bad habits that could develop if practicing without guidance.
 You can always contact me about lessons at my studio in Montreal, or on Skype.
 But this isn’t about me, it’s about the art of drumming, so find the best teacher you can and stick with it.